ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

-   - If you want to use the ``native6`` project (recommended for datasets whose input files can be easily moved to the usual ``native6`` directory structure given by the ``rootpath`` in your :ref:`user configuration file`; this is usually the case for native observational datasets):
+   - If you want to use the ``native6`` project (recommended for datasets whose input files can be easily moved to the usual ``native6`` directory structure given by the ``rootpath`` in your :ref:`user configuration file`; this is usually the case for native reanalysis/observational datasets):

      The entry ``native6`` of ``config-developer.yml`` should be complemented with sub-entries for ``input_dir`` and ``input_file`` that go under a new